 - 1/4 tsp salt

 - For the frosting, use an electric mixer to beat the butter, powdered sugar, milk, and salt.
 Beat for at least 5 min till light and fluffy.
-Note: using cold butter helps to achieve a better frosting consistency ultimately (thanks Amy for the tip!), but you’ll initially have to use the beaters to help you mash and break up the butter into the sugar.
+Note: using cold butter results in a better frosting consistency compared to room temperature butter (thanks Amy for the tip!).
+However, use a deep bowl or it may be quite messy.

 - For a how-to on the unicorn decorations (0:52) and tri-color swirl (4:53), check out Jemma’s YouTube vid.
 Note: we used fondant (not modeling paste), simplified the ears, and used toothpicks to support the horns.